csd81/LP/0tutorial/chapters/xx05a.md

 The objective is obtained as a **sum** for all products, where the amounts must be multiplied by the unit revenues.

 ```
 maximize Total_Revenue:
     sum {p in Products} Revenue[p] * production[p];
 ```

 Finally, we can implement a general post-processing routine to print the total revenue, production amounts, and raw material usages.
-The full model file is the following.
+The full model file is below.

 ```
 set Products;